microsoft/vscode-docs/docs/copilot/workspace-context.md

 Based on the user prompt, `@workspace` first determines the list of relevant file names, symbols, and ranges in files.
 It uses a combination of different strategies, such as GitHub code search index, a local embeddings index, or other statistical methods.

-Next, a ranking is performed to find the most relevant code chunks across the workspace and the top entries are selected.
+Next, a ranking is performed to find the most relevant code chunks across the workspace, and then select the top chunks to use in the context.

 Finally, `@workspace` sends the user request to GitHub Copilot and includes the relevant context in the request.